vinay-pad/vinay-pad.github.io/_posts/2020-05-23-20-minute-meetings.markdown

 These meetings are the trickiest to deal with.
 They are often put on your calendar by other teams, and it's hard to plan for these since you have less control over when and for how long a time commitment is needed.
 The suggestion below might seem a bit extreme, but it's more of a thought experiment to see if you can differentiate between the meetings that truly need you vs. meetings that you just are put on because the organizer hasn't planned it well enough.

 Set your working hours in Google Calendar to blocks of four hours.
 Either 9 AM to 1 PM or 1 PM to 5 PM, and accept meetings only in those windows.
-Meetings outside this window are automatically rejected.
+Meetings outside this window have a warning next to your name.
+Reject these meetings.
 This way you are guaranteed at least four hours in a day to focus on other things.
 If something is urgent and can't wait, set up an escalation path for the person to contact you via phone or in person.
 You would be surprised how many people might decide to either wait or realize you are probably not needed for the meeting because the issue is not really urgent.

 ### Other Meetings
 - All Hands